zayr0-9/Yggdrasil/readme.md

 ## License

-This project is licensed under the Business Source License 1.1.
+This project is licensed under the Yggdrasil License 2.0.
 See [license.md](license.md) for details.